bigmeaningsmall/BMS-AudioManager/README.md

 ## Installation

-1. Copy the `BMS AudioManager` folder into your Unity project's `Assets` directory.
+1. Copy the `BMS AudioManager` folder into your Unity project's `Assets` directory or import the Unity package.
 2. Ensure that all necessary scripts and audio files are placed in the appropriate directories.
+3. Run the demo scene to check the functionality

 ## Usage